 Within Advanced Search, you can start be specifying which set of resources to search for.
 Use the buttons above the search fields to select between these options:

 - BU Library Resources is the default choice that includes all materials that are available online or physically in our libraries.
 Here you’ll find books, articles, journals, databases, films, music, course readings, and more.

-- Course Reserves searches only items that instructors have selected for use within the BU libraries. for specific courses.
+- Course Materials (Reserves) searches only items that instructors have selected for use within the BU libraries. for specific courses.
 This includes online course readings and books.
-See our Course Reserves help for more details.
+See our Course Materials help for more details.

 - More Articles Beyond BU is most useful for conducting a more thorough article search including materials that may not be immediately available online.
 For articles that are unavailable online, you can request these be delivered to you through our Interlibrary Loan Services (ILL)

 - WorldCat will search across all libraries worldwide.
 This is most helpful for finding books that BU Libraries don’t have, and for requesting these through our Interlibrary Loan Services (ILL).